Skip to contents

 Statement of need

-The WISPstation is a fixed spectrometer that plays a crucial role in the continuous monitoring of water quality, providing high-frequency spectral measurements essential for environmental observation, ecosystem assessment, and long-term trend analysis.
-However, the effective management and scientific use of these spectral data present several significant challenges.
+However, the effective management and scientific use of these spectral data and derived products present several significant challenges.
 Data retrieval through API services is often labor-intensive and technically demanding, especially for users without advanced programming experience.
-In addition, raw spectral measurements are sometimes affected by radiometric problems making robust and standardized quality control procedures indispensable.
+In addition, native spectral measurements could be affected by radiometric issues making the implementation of consistent and rigorous quality control procedures essential.
 Without rigorous filtering and validation protocols, derived products can be unreliable or scientifically misleading.
 A further critical barrier lies in the interpretation of spectral signatures themselves.
-For non-expert users, it is difficult to assess the physical and optical plausibility of reflectance spectra, identify anomalous signals, or distinguish between instrument artifacts and real environmental variability.
-Moreover, the application of third-party bio-optical algorithms for the estimation of water quality products typically requires substantial domain knowledge, careful parameterization, and consistent preprocessing workflows, which are rarely standardized across studies.
+For non-expert users, it is difficult to assess the physical and optical reliability of reflectance spectra, identify anomalous signals, or distinguish between instrument geometry artifacts and real environmental variability.
+Moreover, the application of third-party bio-optical algorithms for the estimation of water quality parameters typically requires substantial domain knowledge, careful parameterization, and consistent preprocessing workflows, which are rarely standardized across studies.

 Installation